 Author Bio

-Milton Coste is a licensed Real Estate Associate Broker with Keller Williams NYC, boasting over 25 years of experience and over 1,000 transactions closed.
+Milton Coste is a Licensed Real Estate Associate Broker with Keller Williams NYC, with over 25 years of experience and over 1,000 transactions closed.
 Bilingual in English and Spanish, Milton possesses in-depth knowledge of the NYC real estate market and the surrounding regions, including the Hudson Valley.
 His direct and informative approach ensures that clients receive the insights they need to make informed decisions.
-Whether you're buying, selling, or investing, Milton is here to help you navigate the real estate landscape with confidence.
+Whether you're buying, selling, or investing, Milton is here to help you make informed real estate decisions with confidence.

 Active Listings